TRICARE Icon

-TRICARE Plans and Programs
+TRICARE Plans & Programs

 TRICARE Overseas Program (TOP)

-The TRICARE Overseas Program (TOP) https://www.tricare-overseas.com is the DOD’s health care program that covers retirees, their family members, and other eligible beneficiaries in the overseas region.
+The TRICARE Overseas Program (TOP) www.tricare-overseas.com is the DOD’s health care program that covers retirees, their family members, and other eligible beneficiaries in the overseas region.
 TRICARE Overseas is not a TRICARE Plan, it is a "Region" i.e. my TRICARE plan is TRICARE For Life living in the TRICARE Overseas region.
 TOP is the program that manages this region.

-From Korea Toll-free: 080-429-0880
+Dial From Korea Cell Phone Toll-free: 080-429-0880

 From U.S. Toll-free: 1-877-678-1208